Miami Gardens Man Accused Of Beating Child With Brick, Leaving Her In Recycling Bin

 The man who reportedly attacked her, Tristin Bernard, was booked into jail overnight.

+A Miami Gardens police spokesman said officers were very concerned about the child and worried about her.
+On Friday afternoon, a Miami Gardens officer arrived at Joe DiMaggio Children’s Hospital where the child was taken in critical condition with severe head trauma.
+He was bringing some toys to her.

+On Thursday night, the child received a visit from Miami Gardens Police Chief Delma Noel-Pratt.

-It happened around 6 p.m.
-Thursday at his mothers home near NW 27th Circle in Miami Gardens.
+The incident happened around 5 p.m.
+Thursday at a family home near NW 27th Circle in Miami Gardens.

-Bernard’s mother was watching the girl when she lost track of her.
+The girl’s grandmother was babysitting when she lost track of her.

 “When she looked back she don’t see her.
 She’s like screaming Katura, Katura, Katura, where’s Katura, she started checking the room, was checking the room she don’t see the other kid,” said a family member.

-A neighbor who lives a block over said he heard cries outside his home and when he went to look, he saw the girl inside a blue bin with the man hitting her in the head with a brick.
+A neighbor who lives a block over said he heard cries outside his home, he told Police he thought at first were coming from a cat and when he went to look, he saw the girl inside a blue bin with the man hitting her in the head with a brick.

 “She was in the bin and she was bleeding on the side of her head,” said Jose Sotomayor.
 “Thank God I was able to save her life.”

 Bernard took off back to his mother’s house leaving the girl behind.
 He was taken into custody.
+According to the police report, Bernard confessed telling detectives “the victim ran out of the house and almost crossed the street and he stopped, and since she wasn’t listening he hit her with the brick.”

-Another family member said Bernard, who has some mental health issues, had been having breakdowns all day and was giving the family some trouble.
+Another family member said Bernard, has some mental health issues and had been having breakdowns all day and was giving the family some trouble.

 Bernard faces several charges including attempted second-degree murder.